Sediments

 Provenance of the Brick (ongoing)

-Selected work included in Overture (East Meets West group exhibition), Format International Photography Festival, Derby, March 2025
+East Meets West group exhibition, FORMAT International Photography Festival, Derby, March 2025

 Provenance of the Brick (ongoing)

-Selected work included in Overture (East Meets West group exhibition), Format International Photography Festival, Derby, March 2025
+East Meets West group exhibition, FORMAT International Photography Festival, Derby, March 2025

-For context, it is important to recognise that the current environmental crisis can be traced back to the industrialisation of the global economy.
-During the Industrial Revolution in Britain, bricks became the preferred building material because they were quicker and cheaper to manufacture than quarrying stone.
-In this historical sense, their production is a fitting context within which to reflect on present-day environmental concerns.
+The environmental crisis has its roots in the industrialisation of the economy.
+During Britain’s Industrial Revolution, bricks became the preferred building material because they were quicker and cheaper to produce than quarried stone.
+In this historical sense, brick production offers a tangible link between the legacy of industrialisation and contemporary environmental concerns.